Historiography of Korea: Historical outlook of later period

 Paek Nam-un's representative works are The History of Joseon Socio-Economy (1933) and The History of Joseon Feudal Socio-Economy·Volume I (1937).
 He had originally planned to complete a comprehensive history of Korean socio-economy.
 In his criticism of modern history, Paek rejected both nationalist views and those of Japanese historians.
 He viewed history as distinct from external specificity and the monistic law of history, and believed that the basis of historical development lay in the monistic law.
 He argued that only from this perspective could a proactive solution be found that avoided despair, despite the difficult circumstances under Japanese colonial rule.
 The monistic law of historical development, which he accepted as an alternative to colonial and nationalist views—what he termed the "special view"—was based on the principles of materialism.

 Although he was criticized for applying this formula directly to Korean history, Paek was praised for attempting to systematize Korean history in the context of world historical development.
 However, questions arose regarding his interpretation of the law of development in world history.
 Paek argued that the development of world history was based on the European historical trajectory, as evidenced in his treatment of the "Asiatic mode of production."
 This issue emerged in his analysis of Asian empires, which he viewed as following a different path from Western societies.
 He applied this interpretation to Korean history, suggesting that Korea's feudal society had its own specificities—what he referred to as "Asian specificity."
 This approach was seen as a direct contradiction of his earlier adherence to a unitary law of development.
 It became evident that his historical framework was not inductively derived from specific research but was rather a one-sided application of this law.

 Thus, the law of world history should be reconsidered from a different perspective.
 It is important to recognize that history is not governed by a single rule, but rather by pluralistic laws that must be interpreted with both universality and specificity in mind.
 Furthermore, specificity should be understood through the lens of a people's particular historical experiences.
 A nuanced understanding of these experiences forms the comprehensive foundation of a people's historical consciousness, leading to a more complete and diverse understanding of history.
-In recent years, discussions among South Korean scholars have reflected differing interpretations of the country’s twentieth-century history, including its economic development and the legacy of Japanese rule.
-Historian Lee Young-hoon has contributed to these debates through his research on Korea’s economic history and modernization, offering perspectives that have influenced contemporary historiography.